Protecting Our Communities

 - The appropriate community response for various incident scenarios

 One of the greatest challenges to safe pipeline operations is potential accidental damage caused by excavation, directional drilling, construction, farming activities, or homeowner activities.
-To ensure the safety of the public, we urge stakeholders to utilize the “Call 811 Before You Dig” program that is available across the United States.
+To ensure public safety, we urge stakeholders to utilize the “Call 811 Before You Dig” program is available across the United States.
 By calling 811 before digging, everyone can play an important part in protecting public safety by ensuring that a pipeline is not unintentionally damaged.
-The national program directly connects a caller to their state’s One Call Center where they can then report their planned digging project.
+The national program directly connects a caller to their state’s One Call Center where they can report their planned digging project.
 The One Call Center will then communicate this information to all local underground utilities that mark the locations of their pipelines on the property where the project is taking place.
 In our home state of Pennsylvania, we are directly involved in the Pennsylvania 811 Safety Day conference as a sponsor.
 The annual Safety Day provides safety education to the excavation and utility industries through hands-on demonstrations with tools and techniques, as well as discussions on new safety theories.

 Evaluating Our Approach to Public Safety

 Our telephone and postal surveys use a three-step approach to complete the evaluation process.
 The first step is the set-up, in which we design the survey with the intent to measure the scope of our public outreach and its effectiveness in conveying desired content, the clarity of the outreach content, and the content’s effect on desired safety awareness and behaviors.
 Next is the execution phase of the process when the surveys are conducted for selected local community members.
 During the execution phase, we target completing 400 surveys per identified audience to ensure we obtain a statistically significant sample.
-Lastly, during the reporting and analysis phase, we compile the survey results and complete a final report.
+Last, during the reporting and analysis phase, we compile the survey results and complete a final report.
 This final report includes results for each survey question and the three intended measures of the survey outlined in the first step.

 Our evaluation process for local community group meetings consists of two approaches.
-We first consider the people and organizations that attended each meeting to measure the scope of our public outreach and the effectiveness of the content that we conveyed.
-Secondly, each person or organization that attends a meeting receives a survey card which includes questions regarding their knowledge of pipelines, their thoughts on the effectiveness of the meeting program, and the usefulness of the meeting program to their daily activities.
+We first consider the people and organizations that attended each meeting to measure the scope of our public outreach and the effectiveness of the content we conveyed.
+Second, each person or organization that attends a meeting receives a survey card which includes questions regarding their knowledge of pipelines, their thoughts on the effectiveness of the meeting program, and the usefulness of the meeting program to their daily activities.
 Based upon the responses to these questions, we can measure the clarity of the outreach content, and the content’s effect on desired safety awareness and behaviors.

-Leveraging the results of these evaluation methods enables us to make general changes to our public safety awareness programs, make changes to address specific issues, or continue with the programs as they currently exist, unless a significant decrease in effectiveness is apparent from the evaluation methods.
+Leveraging the results of these evaluation methods allows us to make general changes to our public safety awareness programs, make changes to address specific issues, or continue with the programs as they currently exist, unless a significant decrease in effectiveness is apparent from the evaluation methods.

-A crisis is any situation that is critical and/or sensitive to the Company and, if not addressed or managed appropriately and promptly, could have an adverse impact on the Company’s operations, business, and reputation.
-A crisis may occur at any time, involve a single individual or many people, be inside or outside of the Company, and/or be created by a sudden, tragic, dangerous, and/or volatile issue or event that demands quick action or by an emerging issue that is sustained and does not disappear after a short period.
+A crisis is defined as any situation that is critical and/or sensitive to the Company and, if not addressed or managed appropriately and promptly, could have an adverse impact on the Company’s operations, business, and reputation.
+A crisis may occur at any time, involve a single individual or many people, be inside or outside the Company, and/or be created by a sudden, tragic, dangerous, and/or volatile issue or event that demands quick action or by an emerging issue that is sustained and does not disappear after a short period.
 Crises come in many forms, including operational, natural disasters, and other man-made disasters.
 Regardless of the crisis, an appropriate and timely response is critical.

 Crisis Management Plan

 Equitrans’ Crisis Management Plan (Crisis Plan) is designed to provide an enterprise-wide management process and structure to enable appropriate levels of communications and response to major events or potential crisis situations.
-Equitrans’ Crisis Plan, which we require be reviewed annually, is the key resource for the Company to effectively manage communications during a range of emergencies.
+Equitrans’ Crisis Plan, which we require to be reviewed annually, is the key resource for the Company to effectively manage communications during a range of emergencies.
 The Plan is designed to manage and execute a crisis response, in line with the Company’s six “Crisis Incident Classifications,” which are categorized as follows:

 - Operational – fires, explosions, accidents, serious injuries, fatalities, spills/discharges